Andrew Shim

 Andrew Shim (born 18 August 1983) is an American-born British actor best known for his appearances in the films and TV shows of Shane Meadows, especially This Is England (2006–2015).
 Although a United States citizen, he has lived most of his life in Britain since 1989.

 Early life

-Shim was born in Miami, Florida, United States to his African-American mother and Chinese father.
+Shim was born in Miami, Florida, United States on 18 August 1983, to an African-American mother and Chinese father.
 He is of African-American and Chinese descent.
 When Shim was 6 years old, his family moved from United States to England in 1989.
 He started at Nottingham's Central Junior Television Workshop when he was 14.
 His sister, Shauna Shim, was already attending and, although not initially keen, before Shim joined with his grandmother.
 Shim was on the verge of leaving when he auditioned for a local film project to be directed by Shane Meadows.
 Repeated callbacks resulted in him being cast as the title character in A Room for Romeo Brass.